heythisisgordon/VSA-OGM/README.md

-# VSA-OGM - Occupancy Grid Mapping in 2D
+# VSA-OGM - Optimized Occupancy Grid Mapping in 2D

 In this application of bio-inspired vector symbolic architectures, we employ a novel hyperdimensional occupancy grid mapping system with Shannon entropy.
 For the most in-depth exploration of our experiments and results, please take a look at [our paper](https://arxiv.org/pdf/2408.09066).